noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 4/2/2021 in the afternoon stalkers are happy saying that they have blocked my career.
 In the morning I received death threat from a guy.
 - 4/2/2021 **Saray** just say to me that she works in the non state actor crew to suicide people.
 And she will kill me.
 - 6/2/2021 I wake up in the morning for subliminal voice in my head of two guys that I know.
 They say to me that I will die.
+- 7/2/2021 Because her guilty Saray say to me "you've got to be careful when you go in the street".

 ![90KHz during stalking](http://telecomlobby.com/Images/90KHz_during_stalking.webp)